Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 Healing period: 12 months.

-This type of piercing uses a barbell to run horizontally, which also depends on the shape and size of the earlobe.
+This ear piercing type uses a barbell to run horizontally, which also depends on the shape and size of the earlobe.
 Even though it doesn’t involve the cartilage and is less painful, it takes much longer to heal.
-Also, it runs a higher risk of infection.
+Also, it runs a higher risk of infection

 Warning: Cartilage piercings may get a bubble on the front or back of the piercing.
 You may try a chamomile tea bag compress for the bubble.
 It is not a sign of infection.